 Get Creative and Keep It Fresh

-16. Give your child some bubble wrap and let him pop the bubbles.
+16. Give your child some bubble wrap and let them pop the bubbles with their fingers.

-17. Assign your child the weekly job of watering all the houseplants with a spray bottle.
+17. Assign your youngster the weekly job of watering all the houseplants with a spray bottle.

-18. Let you child drive nails into scraps of wood with a junior-sized hammer.
+18. Let your child drive nails into scraps of wood with a junior-sized hammer.

-19. Have your child write/draw on the sidewalk with jumbo chalk and then “erase” it by squirting it with a spray bottle full of water.
+19. Have your youngster write/draw on the sidewalk with jumbo chalk and then “erase” it by squirting it with a spray bottle full of water.

 20. Let your child build sculptures with mini-marshmallows and toothpicks.

-Children on the autism spectrum face many challenges when they start school—both academic and social.
+Kids face many challenges when they start school—both academic and social.
 Why not eliminate one of those challenges by dealing with it now?
-Strengthening your child's pincer grasp and overall hand strength will prevent fatigue and frustration in kindergarten.
-He'll enter the classroom with confidence, knowing he can handle the routine of coloring, drawing, and writing.
+Strengthening your children's pincer grasp and overall hand strength will prevent fatigue and frustration in kindergarten.
+They'll enter the classroom with confidence, knowing they can handle the routine of coloring, drawing, and writing.